ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Some common name space values have been defined via {{namespaces}}.

 Where possible UUIDv5 SHOULD be used in lieu of UUIDv3.
+For more information on MD5 security considerations see {{RFC6151}}.

 ~~~~
      0                   1                   2                   3